Finishing Your Poetry Manuscript: Theme, Revision, & Marketing

 Before participating in a manuscript consultation with Judith, let her know what kind of feed back you’re interested in.
 Often a re-organization of poems in the manuscript is desirable, so that the theme of the collection becomes stronger and more accessible to potential readers.
 You may also want comments on individual poems, suggestions for part breaks and overall organization, and/or advice on how to winnow your manuscript down.
 The service is designed to meet your individual needs.

-Payment is broken into one half when you send in your manuscript, and the other half when you are fully satisfied with overall comments and suggestions, line by line edits on individual poems, and have had a private consultation by phone or in-person.
+Payment is broken into one half when you send in your manuscript, and the other half when you are fully satisfied with overall comments and suggestions for revision, line by line edits on individual poems, and after have had a private consultation by phone or in-person.
 A full-length manuscript review is $600; a chapbook length mss review is $350.
-The fee includes copying and postage.
-Skillman sends back your original mss, her essay on your strengths, areas for improvement, and other requested feedback.
-She makes and keeps a copy of your revised collection for the private consultation.
+The fee includes an essay on the work’s strengths, areas for improvement, and other requested feedback.
+Logistics are negotiable—you may send a word.doc or a hard copy.

 Here are a couple endorsements: